antrea-io/antrea/docs/feature-gates.md

 #### Requirements for this Feature

 This feature is currently only supported for Nodes running Linux.
+At the moment, it only works with kube-proxy and it requires Antrea ProxyAll to be disabled (which is the default Antrea configuration).